 The "explicit filter" aims to stop songs being played that have explicit lyrics in them.
 You can't apply it to individual devices, but if you have kids in your house, it makes sense to apply the filter across all devices, to avoid the occasional Ariana Grande F-bomb during your 5-year-old's party.

-In the Alexa app, open the menu and head into Settings > Music.
-Here you'll find the music controls and at the bottom is the Explicit Filter.
+In the Alexa app, open the menu and head into Settings > Music & Podcasts.
+Here you'll find the music controls and at the top is the Profanity Filter.
 Tap through and toggle it on.

 One thing to note is that services like TuneIn do not support explicit lyric filtering (because it's radio) - so if you're listening to a live broadcast or after the watershed there's every possibility that some enthusiastic artist or presenter will slip in some colourful language.